RosettaCommons/documentation/structure_prediction/simple_cycpep_predict.md

 # Description

 The **simple_cycpep_predict** application is intended for rapidly sampling closed conformations of small peptides constrained by backbone cyclization.
-These peptides may be composed of any mixture of L- and D-amino acid residues (and/or glycine), and any combination of L- and D-oligourea residues.
+These peptides may be composed of any mixture of L- or D-amino acid residues, achiral amino acid residues, peptoid residues, or L- or D-oligourea residues.
 Optionally, the user may specify that solutions must have a certain number of backbone hydrogen bonds.
 The user may also require disulfides between disulfide-forming residues, in which case all disulfide permutations are sampled using the [[TryDisulfPermutations|TryDisulfPermuationsMover]] mover.
 The user may also specify that certain positions are cross-linked with cross-linking agents, in which case the [[CrosslinkerMover]] is used to place cross-linking agents.
 Unlike sampling performed with the [[Abinitio-Relax|abinitio-relax]] application, sampling is fragment-_independent_; that is, no database of known structures is required.

 # Sample command-lines